Share-based Compensation

 Team Member Stock Purchase Plan

-The Company has an employee stock purchase plan, also referred to as the TMSPP, under which eligible team members may direct the Company to withhold up to 15% of their gross pay to purchase shares of common stock at a price equal to 85% of the closing market price on the exercise date.
+The Company has an employee stock purchase plan, also referred to as the Team Member Stock Purchase Plan (“TMSPP”), under which eligible team members may direct the Company to withhold up to 15% of their gross pay to purchase shares of common stock at a price equal to 85% of the closing market price on the exercise date.
 The TMSPP is a liability classified compensatory plan and the Company recognizes compensation expense over the offering period based on the fair value of the purchase discount.
 Under the TMSPP, the Company is authorized to issue up to 20,526,316 shares of its common stock to qualifying team members.
-There were 2,803,921, 2,524,819 and 3,286,442 shares purchased during the year ended December 31, 2025, 2024 and 2023, respectively, under the TMSPP.
+There were 2,524,819, 3,286,442 and 4,609,697 shares purchased during the year ended December 31, 2024, 2023 and 2022, respectively, under the TMSPP.

 Share-based Compensation Expense

-The components of share-based compensation expense included in Salaries, commissions and team member benefits in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) are as follows:
+The components of share-based compensation expense included in Salaries, commissions and team member benefits on the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) is as follows:

 Year ended December 31,